nychealth/EH-dataportal/content/data-explorer/walking-driving-and-cycling.md

         identifier: '03'
 ---

  People get around New York City in many ways - public transit, walking, cycling, driving, and other modes too.
+When these individual behaviors are added up, they can shape our city and our health.

- Our built environment can shape these behaviors, with things like bicycle lanes or dedicated bus lanes having the potential to increase both the usage and safety of those modes.
-Meanwhile, car and truck traffic takes a toll on our public health, contributing significantly to air pollution and transportation-related injuries.
+ Our built environment incfluences these behaviors.
+Infrastructure like bicycle lanes or dedicated bus lanes having the potential to increase both the usage and safety of these ways to get around.
+Meanwhile, car and truck traffic takes a toll on our public health, contributing to air pollution, transportation-related injuries, and climate change.